MrTeigen/Three.js-Test-Project/readme.md

 # Three.js Test Project

 This project is a simple demonstration of using Three.js to create and animate 3D objects in a web browser.
 The project features an interactive menu that allows users to control various aspects of the animation, such as the velocity, size, and rotation speed of the objects.
+You can test it here: https://mrteigen.github.io/Three.js-Test-Project/

 ## Features